Isaag1/IT202-004/README.md

 #IT202-004
 #Isaac Guerrero
-I like computers and playing games
+I like computers and playing games.
-I go to NJIT
+I go to NJIT.